nakagawah13/factory-ml-offline-system/models/README.md

 Contains test models and reports for development and testing purposes.

+**Status**: This directory exists in the repository and contains test fixtures for unit testing.

 **Contents**:
-- Test models for unit tests and integration tests
+- Test models for unit tests and integration tests (`model.joblib`)
-- Training reports and evaluation metrics
+- Training reports and evaluation metrics (`reports/training_summary.json`)
 - Experimental models not ready for production
+- Content is populated as needed for testing purposes

 ## Git Management